-Food quality: A tasty buffet breakfast is served.
-This includes the usual breads, muffins, cereal, cold meat and cheese, yogurt, fruit and juice.
-A hot breakfast cooked to order as well as tea and coffee is available too.
+Food quality: A tasty buffet breakfast includes the usual breads, muffins, cereal, cold meat and cheese, yoghurt, fruit and juice, with tea and coffee.
+A hot breakfast cooked to order is available too.

 We did not have lunch on our recent visit but the camp offers a choice of light lunches such as salads or sandwiches.

-We thought Dinner here was of a good standard.
-It is usually served as set menu of three courses; we had lentil soup followed by Eland steak served with sweet potatoes, carrot and cauliflower.
-To round it all off a delicious peppermint cheesecake was served.
+We thought dinner here was of a good standard.
+It is usually a set menu of three courses; we had lentil soup followed by eland steak served with sweet potatoes, carrot and cauliflower.
+To round it off we enjoyed a delicious peppermint cheesecake.